 Whether women stay in the relationship or leave, safety is the number one priority.

-Betrayal Trauma Recovery Group meets daily in every time zone and offers victims a community of loving, validating, and supportive women who get it.
-Join today and experience the belonging that you deserve as you begin your journey to healing.
+BTR.ORG Group Sessions meet daily in every time zone and offers victims a community of loving, validating, and supportive women who get it.

 Receiving A Restitution Letter